 Beyond Hybridisation: Biologically Meaningful Protein Interactions of Oligonucleotides

-Rob Kirby PhDby Rob Kirby PhD, COO
+Rob Kirby PhDby Rob Kirby PhD, COO, Metrion

 Oligonucleotide therapeutics offer powerful ways to modulate disease biology, but achieving both efficacy and safety depends on a deep understanding of structure-activity relationships, not only for intended targets but also for unexpected off-target interactions.
 These themes are explored in a paper published in Nature Communications entitled ‘The nucleobase guanine at the 3′-terminus of oligonucleotide RGLS4326 drives off-target AMPAR inhibition and CNS toxicity'(1) ,which I was pleased to contribute as a co-author.